scrapcomputing/486SocketBlaster/README.md

 Through-hole Capacitor          | 1   | 10uF ceramic through-hole capacitor
 3-pin header 2.54mm pitch       | 1   | Header used for selecting the CPU Multiplier (CPUMUL)
 Jumper 2.54mm pitch             | 1   | A jumper to for the CPUMUL header

+Gerber files can be found in the releases: https://github.com/scrapcomputing/486SocketBlaster/releases

 Please note that the headers are a very tight fit.
 So please make sure that you get headers of the correct pin diameter.